Dave-team/Knowledge-base/Personal development.md

 - Don't solve all problems by yourself - use your support network

 ## Doing hard things
+- Spend time preparing for the things so they don’t surprise you as much
 - Anticipating the pain is what will make it worse - expecting the thing to be bad is also not helping.
 Trying to find ways to avoid the pain is what will make you suffer.
 Instead, just accept be aware and go through it.
 Approach things with childlike curiosity.
 To make the process as easy as possible, don't think about it until you are experiencing it.
 Accept the pain for what it is and it'll be over before you know it.
 - It's important to do hard things that stretch me as they are great opportunities to learn and improve.
 Seek this challenge continiously.
 Get critical feedback to improve further
 - Think about the bigger picture.
 Always believe the current strugles are small compared to where you want to go.
 - Realize that performance and clarity of thought will be best in a confident and calm state
 - Treat hard things as learning experiences.
 Rather than approaching it with anxiety, think: let’s see what happens.
 You approached the experience in a certain way.
 Then you evaluate how it went and you can be better next time.
 - Have a growth mindset.
 It's a puzzle to solve which is exciting - it's an opportunity to learn
+- Always keep a Beginner's Mind: If your mind is empty, it is always ready for anything; it is open to everything.
+In the beginner’s mind there are many possibilities; in the expert’s mind there are few.
 - Evaluate how others do it and try to emulate this
 - Prepare well in advance
 - Visualize doing it succesfully in the way you'd idealize it.
 The best performers are visualizers: they see, feel and experience it before they do it